-High Intensity Soil Survey: A map prepared by a Certified Soil Scientist, identifying the soil types down to 1/8 acre at a scale equivalent to the subdivision plan submitted.
-The soils shall be identified in accordance with the National Cooperative Soil Survey.
+High Intensity Soil Survey: A map prepared by a professional consultant, such as a Licensed Soil Scientist, Professional Engineer, Licensed Geologist, or a Licensed Site Evaluator, identifying the soil types down to 1/8 acre at a scale equivalent to the subdivision plan submitted according to the "Guidelines for Maine Certified Soil Scientists for Soil Identification and Mapping", (Maine Association of Professional Soil Scientists, March 2009).
 The map shall show the location of all test pits used to identify the soils, and shall be accompanied by a log of each sample point identifying the textural classification and the depth to seasonal high-water table or bedrock at that location.
 Single soil test pits and their evaluation for suitability for subsurface wastewater disposal systems shall not be considered to constitute high intensity soil surveys.